 In the end not only did the Deep Fried Ice Cream Lava Cakes turn out amazing, but the smaller tubs of ice cream ended up being a much better idea anyway since they’re the perfect serving size for one person.
 Not that Im opposed to finishing an entire pint of an ice cream at once….

-- 6 mini tubs of ice cream (approximately ⅓ of a pint each)
+- 6 mini tubs (approximately 1/3 of a pint each) ice cream

 - 1 bottle chocolate syrup

 - 1/3 cup milk